sictweb/dps945/graded-work/moves-project-webapi-specs.md

 We should have a simple browser app that will manage some of the data in the web API.
 For example:
 * Create user with a special profile (e.g. user account manager, or developer/tester)
 * Editor for creating and editing viewable/page content
+* Functionality to define, describe, and store non-text content (e.g. an image)

 Similarly, we should think about how to implement:
 * A process to update and republish the app